-Mireles, S., Paulson, E., & Acee, T. W. (2011-2013).
-Evaluation of the Comprehensive Student Success Program (THECB Contract No. 06726 and THECB Contract Number BMS10473).
-Texas Higher Education Coordinating Board, Austin, Texas, \$532,304 [Taylor W. Acee is listed as a Co-Investigator on this project.]
+Paulson, E., Mireles, S., & Acee, T. W. (2011-2013).
+Evaluation of the Adult Basic Education Innovation Grant Program (THECB Contract No. BMS7154 and Amendment No. BMS 7896).
+Texas Higher Education Coordinating Board, Austin, Texas, \$299,895 [Taylor W. Acee is listed as a Co-Investigator on this project.]

-Summary: This funded external grant is an example of my applied scholarly research that is focused on evaluating learning support interventions in postsecondary education contexts.
+Summary: This funded external grant is an example of my applied scholarly research focused on evaluating learning support interventions in adult education contexts.
 My work on this grant is an interdisciplinary collaboration with my colleagues at Texas State University - San Marcos from the College of Education and College of Science.
 The funding of this grant also serves as an external recognition of my scholarly work.
-Currently, we have submitted an interim technical research report on this grant (Mireles, Acee, & Paulson, 2013) and I recently presented our findings to the board members Texas Higher Education Coordinating Board (Acee, Mireles, & Paulson, March 2013).
+Currently, we have submitted an interim technical research report on this grant (Paulson, Acee, Mireles, Jung, & Westbrook, 2013).
 See the full grant proposal below as well as the contracts for our initial funding and extension of funding.